Boubajoker/pypacket/README.md

 ```
 WARNING! : py_packet is not aividable for the moment in pip platform !

 For the moment you can copy and past "pypacket" directory to you're local project.
+But don't worry, project in pypi will become soon !

 ## Launch the project